-This standard (the Pensions TAS) is a Specific Technical Actuarial Standard (Specific TAS), as defined in the Scope & Authority of Technical Standards (Scope & Authority) of the Board for Actuarial Standards (BAS).
+This standard (the Pensions TAS) is a Specific Technical Actuarial Standard (Specific TAS), as defined in the Scope & Authority of Technical Standards (Scope & Authority) of the Financial Reporting Council (FRC).

 This standard should be read in the context of the Scope & Authority.